NLPReViz/emr-vis-web/README.md

 --
 ### Notes

 The wordtree is adapted from the library by silverasm, available at https://github.com/silverasm/wordtree.
+Our project depends on the javascript libraries listed in [bower.json](bower.json).

 [git]: http://git-scm.com/
 [bower]: http://bower.io